1. How many children are you accepting in September 2017?

-For September 2014, we will have two Reception classes of 26 pupils each and two Year One classes.
+For September 2017, we will 10 classes of 26 pupils each ranging from Reception to Year 4.
 We will grow year-on-year until we reach our full capacity of 364 pupils.

 2. How do I apply to Thomson House School?